spf13/Vogon/README.md

 ## Status

-Currently very much in an alpha state.
-Some basic functionality works at this point.
+**Currently very much in an alpha state.**

+The basic functionality works well at this point.

 You can create users and posts, view posts and view posts by tag.